SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/seamless-view.md

 node.
 Please note that `shippingAdress` is only required if `digitalProducts` is set to `false`. `requireConsumerInfo` **must** be set to `false`.

+In some instances you need the possibility to abort purchases.
+This could be if a payer does not complete the purchase within a reasonable timeframe.
+For those instances we have `abort`, which you can read about in the [core features][abort-feature].
+You can only use `abort` if the payer **has not** completed an `authorize` or a `sale`.

 {% include payment-url.md when="selecting the payment instrument Vipps or in the 3-D Secure verification for Card Payments" %}